-What you need: Pasta, frozen peas, ricotta, olive oil, chopped fresh parsley, salt, pepper, and enough pasta water to make a thin sauce
+What You'll Need: Pasta, frozen peas, ricotta, olive oil, chopped fresh parsley, salt, pepper, and enough pasta water to make a thin sauce

-How to make it: Cook pasta until al dente.
+What to Do: Cook pasta until al dente.
 Add peas for the last 3 minutes.
 Drain and reserve ⅓ cup of the pasta water.
 Ask kids to toss the ingredients together.

 Tip: File this under What to Do with Tonight’s Leftovers.
 Make this ahead of time, serve, refrigerate overnight, microwave in the a.m., and pack for school in a thermos.

 6. Honey-Glazed Chicken Tenders

 What You'll Need: Peanut butter, honey, butter, and boneless, skinless chicken tenders

 What to Do: In a small saucepan, heat peanut butter, honey, and butter.
 Dip chicken tenders into glaze.
 Bake on a parchment-lined baking sheet at 350°F for 15 minutes.
 Spoon remaining glaze over chicken, and bake until the poultry is cooked thoroughly.

 Tip: Make this the night before.
 Pack for school in a thermos.